gdbooks/TileBasedGamesInOpenTK/Chapter17.md

   * remove the loop index (i?) from the projectiles array.

 Remember, you can use the ```RemoveAt``` function of a vector to remove an item at a specific location.
 Next, let's update the way you check for enemu collision.
 Right now you have a loop counting up.
 Make this loop count down, we are going to potentially be deleting specific enemies from the ```enemies``` array.

+This next bit can get tricky.
+After the game over check, loop trough all the projectiles.
+You probably want to loop in reverse, we might remove things from this array..
+For every projectile, see if it intersects with the current enemy.
+If it does, remove the enemy, and remove the projectile.

+**Hint**, at this point the game might break.
+That is because even tough the enemy was removed we might still be checking for collision against the projectiles for the removed enemy.
+Therefore when a projectile and enemy collide, break out of the inner (j) loop.

+###That's it!
+**Run the game** you are now a bad-ass who can walk around and shoot monsters just for the fun of it!